-7.4.2 Partial Payment at Closing
+6.4.2 Partial payment at closing

-A buyer is generally interested not to pay the whole purchase price at closing.
-Depending on the bargaining power, buyer may prevail with this wish.
+A buyer is generally not interested in paying the whole purchase price at closing.
+Depending on the bargaining power, the buyer may prevail with this wish.
 There are several ways to achieve that:

-a.
 Holdback

-In a holdback arrangement, part of the purchase price is not paid at closing but held back by buyer until a certain point in time in the future.
-The arrangement can also be described as a payment in installments and is rather buyer-friendly.
-Buyer benefits from the deferral of its payment and, as a security, from the option to offset any potential claims under the agreement, typically for breach of representations and warranties, against the respective outstanding purchase price payment.
-In contrast, seller does not receive the full purchase price at closing and bears the risk of buyer's willingness to pay and its solvency.
+In a holdback arrangement, part of the purchase price is not paid at closing but held back by the buyer until a certain point in time in the future.
+The arrangement can also be described as a payment in instalments and is rather buyer-friendly.
+The buyer benefits from the deferral of its payment and, as a security, from the option to offset any potential claims under the agreement, typically for breach of representations and warranties, against the respective outstanding purchase price payment.
+In contrast, the seller does not receive the full purchase price at closing and bears the risk of the buyer's willingness to pay and its solvency.

-b.
 Escrow

 In order to avoid the above-mentioned disadvantages, a seller normally requests an escrow arrangement instead of a holdback.
-In an escrow arrangement, buyer pays a portion of the purchase price to an independent third party mandated by the parties, the escrow agent.
-The escrow agent enters into an escrow agreement with seller and buyer pursuant to which it holds on to the money on behalf of the parties and only pays out the money pursuant to contractually agreed instructions.
-Such instructions typically include the payment (i) to seller after a certain period of time, normally the expiration of the time limit set forth in the sale and purchase agreement for claims based on a breach of representations and warranties, or (ii) based on a court judgment or an arbitral award, or (iii) based on mutual instructions by the parties.
+In an escrow arrangement, the buyer pays a portion of the purchase price to an independent third party mandated by the parties (the escrow agent).
+The escrow agent enters into an escrow agreement with the seller and the buyer pursuant to which it holds on to the money on behalf of the parties and only pays out the money pursuant to contractually agreed instructions.
+Such instructions typically include the payment (1) to the seller after a certain period of time - normally the expiration of the time limit set forth in the sale and purchase agreement for claims based on a breach of representations and warranties, (2) based on a (final) court judgment or arbitral award, or (3) based on mutual instructions by the parties.

 In Switzerland, escrow services are usually provided by fiduciaries or lawyers who would hold the money on an escrow account at a deposit bank.
-Sometimes a bank is also directly used as escrow agent.
+Sometimes, but less and less frequently, a bank is also directly used as escrow agent.
 In any case, the escrow agent will have to comply with applicable anti-money laundering regulation.
-An escrow arrangement avoids certain drawbacks for seller, but involves added complexity and certain costs, including escrow agent and deposit account fees.
+An escrow arrangement avoids certain drawbacks for the seller (eg, the lack of willingness or solvency of the buyer), but involves added complexity and certain costs, including escrow agent and deposit account fees.
 A rather new issue to be tackled in such a context is the question which party shall bear possible negative interest on the deposited money.

-7.5 Representations and Warranties
+6.5 Representations and warranties

-The Swiss statutory regime of a sale and purchase provides buyer with a basic set of representations, the so-called implied qualities, whereas these only refer to the object of the purchase.
-With regard to share deals, the Swiss Federal Supreme Court has held that, based on the applicable law on the sale of goods, the objects of the sale and purchase are only the shares and not the enterprise itself, not even when 100% of the shares change hands (an opinion by the court heavily criticized by legal scholars).
+The Swiss statutory regime of sale and purchase provides the buyer with a basic set of representations, the so-called 'implied qualities', but these only refer to the object of the purchase.
+With regard to share deals, the Swiss Federal Supreme Court has held that, based on the applicable law on the sale of goods, the objects of the sale and purchase are only the shares and not the enterprise itself, not even when 100 per cent of the shares change hands (an opinion by the court heavily criticised by legal scholars).
 Therefore, the statutory regime on the sale of goods does not offer any comfort or protection to a buyer with respect to the central issue as to whether the underlying target enterprise is free from defects.
-As a consequence, a buyer regularly insists on the inclusion of an elaborated set of additional representations and warranties of seller in the sale and purchase agreement, specifying and assuring certain actual qualities of the target enterprise.
+As a consequence, a buyer regularly insists on the inclusion of an elaborated set of additional representations and warranties of the seller in the sale and purchase agreement, specifying and assuring certain actual qualities of the target enterprise.